 In some rate type questions the harmonic mean gives the true answer!

 Example: we travel 10 km at 60 km/h, than another 10 km at 20 km/h, what is our average speed?

 Harmonic mean = 2/(160 + 120) = 30 km/h

 Check: the 10 km at 60 km/h takes 10 minutes, the 10 km at 20 km/h takes 30 minutes, so the total 20 km takes 40 minutes, which is 30 km per hour

 The harmonic mean is also good at handling large outliers.

 The harmonic mean is 4/(12 + 14 + 16 + 1100) = 4.32 (to 2 places)

 We can rearrange the formula above to look like this:

-It is not easy to use this way, but it does look more "balanced" (n on one side matched with n 1s on the other, and the mean matched with the values too).
+It is not easy to use this way, but it does look more "balanced" (n on one side matched with n 1s on the other, and the mean on one side matched with the values on the other side too).